Decamethylcyclopentasiloxane

+Decamethylcyclopentasiloxane, also known as D5 and D5, is an organosilicon compound with the formula [(CH3)2SiO]5.
+It is a colorless and odorless liquid that is slightly volatile.
+It is used in various cosmetic products.
+It also is used as a dry cleaning solvent and has been marketed as an "eco-friendly" and "green" alternative to perchloroethylene in the 2000s, under the tradename GreenEarth.
+Decamethylcyclopentasiloxane is persistent in nature and bioaccumulative.
+Decamethylcyclopentasiloxane is acutely non-toxic but its long-term health effects are unknown.

 Use

 The compound is classified as a cyclomethicone.
 Such fluids are commonly used in cosmetics, such as deodorants, sunblocks, hair sprays and skin care products.
 It is becoming more common in hair conditioners, as it makes the hair easier to brush without breakage.
 It is also used as part of silicone-based personal lubricants.
 D5 is considered an emollient.

 In Canada, among the volume used in consumer products approximately 70% were for antiperspirants and 20% for hair care products.

 10,000–100,000 tonnes per year of D5 is manufactured and/or imported in the European Economic Area.
 Atmospheric emissions of D5 in the Northern Hemisphere were estimated to 30,000 tonnes per year.

+Decamethylcyclopentasiloxane is also used as a dry-cleaning solvent.
+It was first marketed by GreenEarth Cleaning in the 1990s and was claimed to be eco-friendlier than tetrachloroethylene (the most common dry-cleaning solvent worldwide since the 1950s) despite being controlled in the EU for to its persistent, bioaccumulative and toxic characteristics.
+Decamethylcyclopentasiloxane is more bioaccumulative than tetrachloroethylene and it does not break down in nature.
+Its use in dry cleaning will be prohibited in the European Union after June 2026 due to its environmental effect.

 Production and polymerization

 Commercially D5 is produced from dimethyldichlorosilane.
 Hydrolysis of the dichloride produces a mixture of cyclic dimethylsiloxanes and polydimethylsiloxane.
 From this mixture, the cyclic siloxanes including D5 can be removed by distillation.
 In the presence of a strong base such as KOH, the polymer/ring mixture is equilibrated, allowing complete conversion to the more volatile cyclic siloxanes:

 where n is a positive integer.

 D4 and D5 are also precursors to the polymer.
 The catalyst is again KOH.